Salman Khan to perform in ISL opening ceremony

 Apart from them, as many as 350 artist will also perform to add further flavour to the occasion.

-The first match of the season is between last year's finalists Kerala Blasters FC and Atletico de Kolkata.
+The first match of the season is between last year's finalists Kerala Blasters FC and ATK.

 The gates at the Jawaharlal Nehru Stadium will open for fans at 3:30 p.m. sharp as Kochi welcomes the football journey for the next four months.